How to Start a Winery: 5 Steps to Starting a Wine Business

-To take on the challenge of starting a wine business, you need to be determined, fearless, and passionate about your craft—although owning a vineyard seems romantic, the wine business is a tough one.
+To take on the challenge of how to start a winery, you need to be determined, fearless, and passionate about your craft—although owning a vineyard seems romantic, starting a business in any industry is work, and the wine business is a tough one.

 Just take a look at the success story behind Russell Bevan of Bevan Cellars.
 Bevan bought his first 10 acres in Napa Valley’s Sonoma County in 2004, but it wasn’t until 2013 that he got his first 100-point Robert Parker score for his 2011 Cabernet Sauvignon.
 Shortly thereafter, his mailing list jumped from 500 subscribers to 3,000 in two days—and he saw a positive turnaround in the business’s bank account for the first time since he started his wine business.